top of page

 6. Surrounded by still-intact town walls

-Few places in Britain retain their medieval defences as fully as Caernarfon, offering a rare chance to walk along ancient fortifications that once guarded the town.
+Few places in Britain retain their medieval defenses as fully as Caernarfon, offering a rare chance to walk along ancient fortifications that once guarded the town.

 7. Never completed, yet one of Britain’s most formidable castles